 3.2.
 A critical mistake to avoid

-The single biggest mistake we see new traders make is to immediately sell the moment the RSI crosses 70, or buy the moment it crosses 30.
+One of the single biggest mistake new traders make is to immediately sell the moment the RSI crosses 70, or buy the moment it crosses 30.
 This is a recipe for disaster.

 In a very strong, powerful bullish trend, the RSI can enter the extreme zone and stay there for a very long time as the price continues to grind higher.
 If you automatically sell every time the RSI shows a high reading in a strong uptrend, you risk being steamrolled by the prevailing trend.